JayPatil165/TestGen-AI/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+**License**: To be determined.
+This project is currently in development.

+Once released, a license will be added to define usage terms.

 ---